 No. Requirement Reference How addressed? i.
-Evidence of consultation with Registered Aboriginal Parties and the NSW Heritage Council Section 1.4 Appendix B Appendix C RAP consultation is not required under the Project's scope of works as no Aboriginal sites or areas of archaeological potential would be impacted by Package 6.
-As outlined in Section 1.4, the key stakeholders related to Heritage who will be consulted in finalisation of this HMP are Heritage NSW (delegate of the Heritage Council); and City of Canterbury Bankstown. ii.
+Evidence of consultation with Registered Aboriginal Parties and the NSW Heritage Council Section 1.4 Appendix B Appendix C RAP consultation has been carried out and evidenced in preparation of the ACHAR.
+Further engagement with RAPs may be required in the event of Unexpected Finds of Aboriginalcultural material, and to facilitate archaeological test excavation S2B PAD02.
+As outlined in Section 1.4, the key stakeholders related to Heritage who have been consulted in finalisation of this HMP are: Heritage NSW (delegate of the Heritage Council); City of Canterbury Bankstown; and Inner West Council. ii.
 Identify initiatives that will be implemented for the enhancement of heritage values and minimisation of heritage impacts, including procedures and processes that will be used to implement and document heritage management initiatives Table 13 Table 13 includes detailed management and mitigation measures which include all relevant requirements of the CoA, REMM and recommendations of the Heritage Impact Assessment reports prepared during detailed design, as outlined in Section 2. iii.
 The heritage mitigation measures as detailed in the environmental approval documentation Section 5 Table 13 Appendix A The Table in Appendix A outlines how the heritage mitigation measures as detailed in the environmental approval documentation have been considered in the development of this Plan. iv.
-The responsibilities of key project personnel with respect to the implementation of the plan Section 2.3 Table 5 Section 2.3 and Table 5 outline roles and responsibilities of key Project personnel with respect to the implementation of this Plan. ν.
+The responsibilities of key project personnel with respect to the implementation of the plan Section 2.3 Table 5 Section 2.3 and Table 5 outline roles and responsibilities of key Project personnel with respect to the implementation of this Plan. v.
 Procedures for interpretation of heritage values uncovered through salvage or excavation during detailed design Section 2 Section 5.2.4 As outlined in Section 2 and 5.2.4, a Heritage Interpretation Strategy has been prepared for the Sydney Metro Sydenham to Bankstown upgrade project and individual Heritage Interpretation Plans have been prepared for each station precinct by Artefact Heritage as part of detailed design.
 This requirement has been met during design phases. vi.
-Procedures for undertaking salvage or excavation of heritage relics or sites (where relevant), consistent with and any recordings of heritage relics prior to works commencing that would affect them Section 5.3.2 An Archaeological Method Statement (AMS) will be prepared for this Project in relation to Belmore Station which will include appropriate archaeological management strategies in accordance with the Archaeological Assessment and Research Design (AARD).
-Management of impacts will be handled through implementation of the Sydney Metro Unexpected Heritage Finds Procedure.
+Procedures for undertaking salvage or excavation of heritage relics or sites (where relevant), consistent with and any recordings of heritage relics prior to works commencing that would affect them Section 5.1.2 Section 5.3.2 The AARD identified that the Project at Dulwich Hill, Campsieand Punchbowl Stations had only a low potential of minor impacts to items of low archaeological significance.
+Management of such impacts will be handled through implementation of the Sydney Metro Unexpected HeritageFinds Procedure.
+Archaeological excavation of S2B PAD02 has been carried out in accordance with the methodology in the ACHAR.